d2m/ped/README.md

 ## Usage
 `ped` provides two public functions **toJson** and **toViz**.
-Each of them scans your polymer project (starting from a given *entry_point*) and creates a structure of imported components, polymer-element declarations and uses.
+Each of them scans your polymer project (starting from a given *entry_point*) and records the structure of imported components, polymer-element declarations and uses.

 ### toJson()